 Did you have any idea of the effect you were having on males in Britain in the 70s?

 The women found me non-threatening and they didn’t mind if their boyfriends fancied me; I wasn’t one of these busty, in-your-face women.
 The girls wanted to be me, and the boys wanted to be with me.
 Whatever it was, it worked.

-**Your new album kicks off with a good old Quatro stormer, the title track Back To The Drive. **
+Your Back To The Drive album kicks off with a good old Quatro stormer.

 In one of the most bizarre examples of family genealogy known to mankind, Suzi Quatro turns out to be the auntie of Twin Peaks actress Sherilyn Fenn.
 “It’s true,” Quatro confirms.
 “Sherilyn is the daughter of my eldest sister, Arlene.
 Isn’t Sherilyn a beauty?
 Disgusting.
 My sisters and I want to beat her up all the time.
 She’s just so beautiful, even without a stitch of make-up on.
 She’s a total stunner.
 Like the old-fashioned Ava Gardner type of star, she has a kind of preternatural beauty.”